A confused man

 I am overqualified for what I’ve applied for, but underqualified for the next-level position, what is one thing I can do?

 • There are many online courses that you can take to broaden your skillset and show potential employers that you are capable of learning the skills needed to succeed at the next level.
 Massive Open Online Courses (MOOCs) can cover a wide range of subjects such as programming languages, software skills, and many other courses that can help contribute toward your appeal in the eyes of employers.
 Some examples of free or affordable sites that provide MOOCS include EdX, Coursera, Udacity, Udemy, and P2PU.
-Check out the upcoming free courses at EdX HERE (new window)!
+Check out the upcoming free courses at EdX HERE !

 More Career Advice